Skip to main content

 Install the Kong Gateway Example Application

-Be sure kubectl is configured to point to the cluster you want to use for the Kong Gateway example application.
+Configure kubectl to point to the cluster and namespace you want to use for the Kong Gateway example application.

-Quick Start provides the link to install example application.
-It consists of the following components which should now be running in your minikube.
+The Quick Start provides the link to install example application.
+It consists of the following components which should now be running in your cluster.
 All resources are suffixed by the SYSTEM ID to mark them as unique.

 • example-app: A simple HTTP web server that allows employees of a hypothetical organization to obtain salary details at the path /finance/salary.
 It also exposes a path /hr/dashboard that is only accessible by employees who are part of HR.
 Functionally, it is a simple echo server that returns a HTTP 200 response with a plain or text body which contains a success or error message.

-• sample-ingress: An ingress resource which exposes HTTP route from outside the cluster to example-app service within the cluster.
-The Kong plugin for OPA is enabled by annotating the ingress resource with konghq.com/plugins: kong-plugin-opa.
+• example-ingress: An ingress resource which exposes HTTP route from outside the cluster to the example-app service within the cluster.
+The Kong plug-in for OPA is enabled by annotating the ingress resource with konghq.com/plugins: kong-plugin-opa.

-• slp: Styra Local Plane (SLP) is a service that acts as an intermediary between the OPAs and Styra DAS.
-OPAs are configured to retrieve bundles from SLP rather than directly from DAS.
-This increases availability as SLP fetches bundles from Styra DAS and persists them to disk, so policies are still available to new or restarted OPAs even if Styra DAS is unavailable.
+• slp: The Styra Local Plane (SLP) is a service that acts as an intermediary between the OPAs and Styra DAS.
+OPAs are configured to retrieve bundles from SLP rather than directly from Styra DAS.
+This increases availability as SLP fetches bundles from Styra DAS and persists them to disk.
+Policies are still available to new or restarted OPAs even if Styra DAS is unavailable.

-When you run the Kong Gateway example application, the OPA sidecars will pull down the policy from DAS tenant and start enforcing it.
-This process takes few minutes to complete.
+When you run the Kong Gateway example application, the OPA sidecars accesses the policy from your Styra DAS tenant and starts enforcing the policy.
+This process takes a few minutes to complete.

-The Kong plugin configuration file added in the Install section, can be used to configure Unix Domain Socket (UDS) based plugin.
-If you want to configure HTTP based plugin, then save the following KongPlugin configuration content into a new file (suggested name kong-plugin-http-config.yaml) and execute kubectl -f apply kong-plugin-http-config.yaml command to apply the configuration.
+The Kong plug-in configuration file is added in the Kong Gateway Install section and can be used to configure the Unix Domain Socket (UDS) based plug-in.
+To configure the HTTP based plug-in, save the following KongPlugin configuration content into a new file (suggested name kong-plugin-http-config.yaml) and execute the kubectl -f apply kong-plugin-http-config.yaml command to apply the configuration.

 ---